 Budget Adjustment

-WHERE AS the initial grant from the Texas Indigent Defenses Commission for the Padilla/Immigration attorney was $118,409aled $118,409; and
+WHERE AS, the initial grant from the Texas Indigent Defense Commission for the Padilla/Immigration attorney totaled $118,409; and

-WHERE AS a percentage of $118,409 for first three years of the grant though costs were much higher.
+WHERE AS, Fort Bend County received a percentage of $118,409 for first three years of the grant though actual costs for all three years were much higher; and

-WHERE AS Fort Bend County has made up the difference each year.
+WHERE AS, Fort Bend County has made up the difference between actual costs and the grant award for each year; and

-WHERE AS the total cost for year four of the grant (FY 2023) is $153,879.
+WHERE AS, the total cost for year four of the grant (FY 2023) is $153,879.

-THEREFOR, Fort Bend County requests Budge Adjustment to reflect the full cost of the Padilla/Immigration Attorney at the Public Defender ffice.
+NOW THEREFORE, BE IT RESOLVED AND ORDERED THAT Fort Bend County requests a Budget Adjustment for the Public Defender’s Office to reflect the full cost of the Padilla/Immigration Attorney at the Public Defender’s Office. [$153,879}

-Budget adjust will reflect that Fort Bend County match will be $123,103 and grant from Texas Indigent Defense Commission will be $30,776.
+BE IT FURTHER RESOLVED AND ORDERED that the Budget shall be adjusted to reflect that Fort Bend County’s match will be $123,103 and the grant from Texas Indigent Defense Commission will be $30,776 for FY 2023.

 Adopted this ___ day of , 2022.